akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She walked across the hall, wine-dark and steady, and took her place at the low table.
 The whispers followed her, but she refused to bend.

-Queen Matilda, watching from the high table, noted the set of Beatrice’s jaw.
+Queen Matilda, watching tiredly from the high table, noted the set of Beatrice’s jaw.
 Noted the way she didn’t snap at the sisters.
 Noted the dignity and elegance.

 *Interesting,* the Queen thought. *She learns.*